mgutz/kohana-wp/README.md

 3. Convention over configuration.
 Directories are fixed and no longer configurable.
 (Linux has symbolic links and Windows Server has junctions.)

-4. Simplified admin.
-Hope to enhance this in the feature to manage Kohana framework versions and Kohana-WP applications.

 ## Directory Structure